OPM/ResInsight-UserDocumentation/content/3d-main-window/FlowVectorResult.md

 #### Vector Size

-**Size Scale**\
+**Size Scale**
--- Scales the length of the vectors by this value.
+- Scales the length of the vectors by this value.

 **Scale Method**
 - **Result:** Scale the vectors according to their flow result value.
-- **Result (logarithmically):** Scale the vectors according to their flow result value but in a logarithmic scale.
--- ***Note:** all values are increased by 1 in order to be able to properly show flow result values smaller than 1.*
+- **Result (logarithmically):** Scale the vectors according to their flow result value but in a logarithmic scale. **Note:** all values are increased by 1 in order to be able to properly show flow result values smaller than 1.*
 - **Constant:** All vectors have the same constant length.